aldeling/Mr.Rogers-Neighborhood-/README.md

 ### Tests
 Describes: userInput()

-Test: It should return false if there is no information inputted
+Test: It should return an error message if there is no information inputted
 Code:
 const number = ""
 userInput (number)
 Expected Output: this is not a valid input

-Test: It should return false if input has a letter
+Test: It should return an error message if input has a letter
 Code:
 const number = "a"
 userInput (number)
 Expected Output: this is not a valid input

-Test: It should return true when the input is a number
+Test: It should return the number when the input is a number
 Code:
 const number = "1"
 userInput (number)
-Expected Output: this is a valid input
+Expected Output: "1"

 Describes: stringInput()